isolatedinformation/CliffordQASM/README.md

 parser.generate_cliffordT_qasm_file() # This will generate new file the name cliffordT_oldname.qasm
 ```
 You can play with `debug/test_clifford.py` with your own `qasm` file.
 The output will be generated in the folder `cliffordT_qasm_circuits`

+## Comments on unsupported gates
+The unsupported gates can be broken down into clifford+T rotations, however the parser at this stage would generate absurdly long gate sequences as everything is unrolled when generating the qasm output.
+One can take advantage of the control flow features in `OPENQasm 3.0` to generate a more succint representation.
+Nonetheless, this would not change the fundamental constraint that gates sequences generated using `gridsynth` are absurdly long that may go beyond capabilities of current hardware.

+For instance, in reference 4, one can find a decomposition of controlled-RZ gate, which is recursive in nature.
+This can be converted to a recursive fucntion in `OPENQasm 3.0`.
+This would ideally be the next step in the development of this package, if continued, changing to a transpiler from a mere parser.